wagoid/commitlint-github-action/README.md

 Details on the configuration file can be found on [the commitlint website](https://commitlint.js.org/#/reference-configuration).

-### `firstParent`

-When set to true, we follow only the first parent commit when seeing a merge commit.

-This helps to ignore errors in commits that were already present in your default branch (e.g. `master`) before adding conventional commit checks.
-More info in [git-log docs](https://git-scm.com/docs/git-log#Documentation/git-log.txt---first-parent).

-Default: `true`

 ### `failOnWarnings`

 Whether you want to fail on warnings or not.